prakharjadaun/Opinion-Classification-of-IMDB-Moview-Reviews/README.md

 ## **Getting Started**

-**If you are not able to view the .ipynb file uploaded on the repo, then click here:** [Opinion Classification](https://nbviewer.org/github/prakharjadaun/Opinion-Classification-of-IMDB-Moview-Reviews/blob/main/Opinion%20Classification.ipynb)<br>
+**If you are not able to view the .ipynb file uploaded in the repo, then click here:** [Opinion Classification](https://nbviewer.org/github/prakharjadaun/Opinion-Classification-of-IMDB-Moview-Reviews/blob/main/Opinion%20Classification.ipynb)<br>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites